RobTillaart/AtomicWeight/README.md

 The first char must be upper case, the (optional) second must be lower case.
 (except for element 0, n == neutronium, which is added as placeholder).
 Elements can be followed by a number indicating an amount, no number implies 1.
+Since 0.3.0 these numbers may be floats (as such formulae can be found in minerals).

 Formulas do not care about the order of the atoms.
 So "C6H6" is equal to "H6C6" or even "CCCCCCHHHHHH" or "C3H3C3H3" etc.